Island

 Can standard rental masks accommodate astigmatism?

-Standard rental masks often offer corrective lenses for nearsightedness (myopia) or farsightedness (hyperopia).
-However, correcting astigmatism, which involves an irregular curvature of the eye, is more complex and typically requires specialized toric lenses.
-Standard rental masks are unlikely to provide adequate correction for astigmatism, potentially leading to blurry or distorted underwater vision.
-Prescription contact lenses are often a better solution.
+Standard rental masks are typically designed to accommodate simple vision corrections for nearsightedness or farsightedness.
+Astigmatism, which involves an irregular curvature of the cornea, requires specialized toric lenses for correction.
+Therefore, standard rental masks are unlikely to provide adequate vision correction for astigmatism.
+For clear underwater sight, prescription contact lenses are often a more suitable solution.

 What are some additional ethical considerations beyond not touching reefs or harassing wildlife?